thoughtbot/capybara-webkit/README.md

 Dependencies
 ------------

 capybara-webkit depends on a WebKit implementation from Qt, a cross-platform development toolkit.
-You'll need to download Qt to build and install the gem.
+You'll need to download the Qt SDK to build and install the gem.

 * [Download Qt](http://qt.nokia.com/downloads/downloads)

 If you're on Ubuntu, you can install the libqt4-dev package.
 On Linux platforms, capybara-webkit requires an X server to run, although it doesn't create any visible windows.
+Xvfb works fine for this.

 Usage
 -----